sanvyx-sancre/vibs/README.md

     ./vibs -config

 By default, this creates the config file at `~/.config/vibs/config.toml`.
-The config file uses TOML format (Tom's Obvious Minimal Language), making it easy to tweak keybindings and settings.
+The config file uses TOML format (Tom's Obvious Minimal Language), making it really SIMPLE to configure.